Buddy Feyne: Life and career

-Drafted in World War II, while in training at Fort Pickett in Virginia, Buddy continued to write songs and was sand his tune, "Your Soldier Boy" on Armed Forces Radio, recorded on the base.
-He served in the Pacific in the 77th Infantry Division and was awarded the Bronze Star and the Purple Heart.
-As his regiment was too far for the USO to reach he also wrote, conducted, and performed in Army shows in the Philippines.
+Drafted in World War II, while in training at Fort Pickett in Virginia, Buddy continued to write songs and sang his tune "Your Soldier Boy" on Armed Forces Radio, recorded on the base.
+He served in the Pacific in the 77th Infantry Division and was awarded the Bronze Star Medal and the Purple Heart.
+As his regiment was too far forward for the USO to reach he also wrote, conducted, and performed in Army shows in the Philippines.

 After the war, Buddy collaborated on several musicals with Harry Revel, Bill Harrington, and Bill Baker; wrote and produced for television; and composed Time for Fun, an album of children's songs.

 In 1954, Feyne collaborated with Maurice Shapiro on "Why", recorded by Nat King Cole and Karen Chandler.

 In the 1960s, he teamed with Denny McReynolds, writing a series of swing ballads.
 He also wrote with Joe Williams, who recorded their song "Everybody Wants to be Loved" and performed it on The Joey Bishop Show.
 Next he teamed with Bill Baker, writing numerous songs, albums, scoring films, Diary of a Stewardess and Dead End Dolls, and also the show, Up Your Alley.
 Producer Harry Delmar worked with Feyne on producing Up Your Alley.
 In addition to songs, he also wrote special material for The Ed Sullivan Tribute at the Lambs Club.

 Over his life, Feyne wrote more than 400 songs.
 Co-writers included Milton Berle, Harry Revel, Bill Harrington, Raymond Scott, Stan Worth, Al Sherman, Ken Carson, Bill Baker, Joe Williams, and Peter Tinturin.

 Artists who recorded Feyne's songs included: Cab Calloway, Lester Young, Erskine Hawkins, Gene Autry, Henry Mancini, Red Norvo, Bob Crosby, Benny Goodman, Glenn Miller, BBC Dance Band, Kay Kyser, Ozzie Nelson, Teddy Powell, Alvino Rey, Joe Williams, The King Sisters, Gene Krupa, Frankie Avalon, Ella Fitzgerald, Joe Jackson, LA Jazz Choir, The Manhattan Transfer, and Nat King Cole.

 Buddy Feyne died in Canoga Park, Los Angeles in 1998, at the age of 86.

-Awards

-He was inducted into the Songwriters Hall of Fame.